alicel/zdm-demo-client/README.md

 To build this application, run:

 	mvn clean install

+(This has been tested with JDK versions 8, 12 and 14)

 The application will connect to Origin, Proxy or Target based on the value of the `connectionMode` property specified in the run command.
 Accepted values for this property are `ORIGIN`, `PROXY` and `TARGET`.